A. P. Herbert: Second World War service, 1939–1945

 On 3 November 1938, Herbert enrolled himself and his boat, the Water Gipsy, in the River Emergency Service, which was under the control of the Port of London Authority.
-Over the summer of 1939, he had taken part in exercises involving simulated air raids and casualty retrieval.
+Over the summer of 1939, he took part in exercises involving simulated air raids and casualty retrieval.
 In early September 1939, the River Emergency Service reported to its war stations.
-Herbert's own crew consisted of Darcy Braddell, vice-president of the Royal Institute of British Architects, Victor Pasmore, Magnus Pyke and John Pudney.
+Herbert's crew consisted of Darcy Braddell, vice-president of the Royal Institute of British Architects, Victor Pasmore, Magnus Pyke and John Pudney.
 At the sounding of the first air-raid siren in London in 1939, the Water Gipsy was anchored off the Speaker's Steps by Westminster Bridge.
-A number of MPs left the Commons following the sirens and cheered the Water Gipsy as the only naval vessel in sight before they saluted it.
+A number of MPs left the Commons following the sirens and, recognising the Water Gipsy as the only naval vessel in sight, cheered and saluted it.

 During the Second World War, Herbert was the only non-commissioned officer in the House of Commons, and he wore his uniform on any and every occasion during the war.
 He turned down efforts to persuade him to apply for a commission, although he once appeared before a selection board against his will.
 He also turned down the offer of a role in Churchill's war cabinet when asked by saying, "No, thank you, sir.
 I'm quite happy where I am."

 Herbert was sent to Newfoundland and Labrador in 1943 with Derrick Gunston and Charles Ammon as members of a parliamentary commission to investigate the future of the dominion.
 Of the alternatives, he supported independence, rather than Confederation with Canada.